applandorg/applandorg.github.io/_pages/index.md

 ### AppMap data specification

 The AppMap data specification aims to capture detailed information of runtime code execution, data snapshots and application metadata.
-This specification is being developed by AppLand and its contributors to create a standard around data used in analyzing and visualizing application architecture, behavior and design.
-The working specification is available [here on GitHub](https://github.com/applandinc/appmap).
+This specification is being developed by AppLand and its contributors to create a standard data format for analyzing, visualizing, and optimizing application architecture.
+The working specification is available at [https://github.com/applandinc/appmap](https://github.com/applandinc/appmap).

 ### Recording client

-The recording client enables an application to dynamically record and emit app map files.
-Use the app map files you’ve captured to generate insightful visualizations and analytics of the behavior and architecture of your code.
-Clients are currently available for [Java](https://github.com/applandinc/appmap-java) or [Ruby](https://github.com/applandinc/appmap-ruby).
+The recording client enables an application to dynamically record and emit AppMap files.
+Use the AppMap files you’ve captured to generate insightful visualizations and analytics of the behavior and architecture of your code.
+Clients are currently available for [Java](https://github.com/applandinc/appmap-java) and [Ruby](https://github.com/applandinc/appmap-ruby).

 ---